Iran’s Guard Says It Launched Satellite Amid US Tensions

 Over the past decade, Iran has sent several short-lived satellites into orbit and in 2013 launched a monkey into space.

-The launch comes amid heightened tensions between Iran and the U.S. since Trump unilaterally withdrew America from Tehran’s 2015 nuclear deal with world powers in May 2018.
-Iran since has broken all the deal's limitations while still allowing U.N. inspectors to its sites.

-On Sunday, the Guard acknowledged it had a tense encounter with U.S. warships in the Persian Gulf last week, but alleged without offering evidence that American forces sparked the incident.
+Tensions have increased elsewhere as well.
+A U.S. Navy release video of the incident last week shows small Iranian fast boats coming close to American warships as they operated in the northern Persian Gulf near Kuwait, with U.S. Army Apache helicopters.
+On Sunday, the Guard acknowledged it had a tense encounter with U.S. warships in the Persian Gulf, but alleged without offering evidence that American forces sparked the incident.

+Then on Monday, the Guard said it has significantly upgraded the range of its anti-warship missiles and that it now possesses surface-to-surface and subsurface anti-warship missiles with a range as high as 700 kilometers (430 miles).

+Even as both face the same invisible enemy in the coronavirus pandemic, Iran and the United States remain locked in retaliatory pressure campaigns that now view the outbreak as just the latest battleground.

+Initially overwhelmed, Tehran now seeks to sway international opinion on U.S. sanctions by highlighting its struggles with COVID-19, the illness caused by the virus.
+In Iran, the regional epicenter of the outbreak, the virus has killed more than 5,290 people, from among over 84,800 reported cases.

 Gambrell reported from Dubai, United Arab Emirates.
-Associated Press journalist Mehdi Fattahi in Tehran, Iran, contributed to this report.
+Associated Press journalists Nasser Karimi and Mehdi Fattahi in Tehran, Iran, contributed to this report.